-replace (original, replacement)

-Replace all instances of one callable with another.
+replace (original, replacement, requires=None, returns=None) Replace all instances of one callable with another.

-No changes in requirements or call ordering will be made.
+No changes in requirements or call ordering will be made unless the replacements has been decorated with and requirements, or either requires or returns have been specified.